AdrianGin/OrangePi_BM/README.md

 CPUS_APB0_GATE     *(volatile unsigned int*)(CPUS_CLK_BASE_ADDR + 0x28)

 R_PIO Gate is bit0 which must be set before the R_PIO/PORTL registers can be touched.

+Loading:

+use uBoot to load this.

+arm-none-eabi-objcopy -O binary "OPiBareMetal.elf"  "OPiBareMetal.bin"

+copy this bin to an SD Card to say /boot

+in uboot:

+load mmc 0:1 0x40000000 /boot/OPiBareMetal.bin

+go 0x40000000